-- Ensure pumps operate at specified fluid temperatures without vapor binding or cavitation, are non-overloading in parallel or individual operation, and operate within 25% of midpoint of published maximum efficiency curve. - F. Pumps shall be factory aligned.
-If alignment is not satisfactory, as determined by the Architect/Engineer, manufacturer shall provide a factory trained representative to field align the shafts. - G. Set submersible sump pumps on basin/pit floor.
-Make direct connections to storm drainage piping. - H. Install sump pump basins and connect to drainage piping.
+- E. Ensure pumps operate at specified fluid temperatures without vapor binding or cavitation, are non-overloading in parallel or individual operation, and operate within 25% of midpoint of published maximum efficiency curve. - F. Pumps shall be factory aligned.
+If alignment is not satisfactory, as determined by the Architect/Engineer, manufacturer shall provide a factory trained representative to field align the shafts. - G. Set submersible sump pumps on basin/pit floor. - H. Install sump pump basins and connect to drainage piping.
 Brace interior of basins according to manufacturer's written instructions to prevent distortion or collapse during concrete placement.
 Set basin cover and fasten to basin top flange.
 Install cover so top surface is flush with finished floor.